Advertiser Disclosure

 John F. Kennedy International Airport Terminal 8 Concourse B. Image Credit: John F. Kennedy International Airport

-To reach Concourse B, you’ll need to go straight from security and walk to the terminal via the underground tunnel.
-Gates 31A to D and gate 42 are to the left and gates 43 to 47 are to the right.
+To reach Concourse B, you must go straight from security and walk to the terminal via the underground tunnel.
+Gates 31A to D and gate 42 are to the left, and gates 43 to 47 are to the right.

 There’s a small selection of cafes, restaurants, and shops along the concourse and an Admirals Club.